Eceptonsu/evan.shi/cg/_posts/2024-08-12-procedural-generation-of-fantasy-land.md

 title: Procedural Generation of Fantasy Land
 description: >
   Procedural generation offers a dynamic, efficient alternative to traditional modeling methods, creating diverse and intricate environments.
-image: /assets/img/blog/city.png
+image: /assets/img/blog/city/city.png
 sitemap: false
-accent_image: /assets/img/blog/city.png
+accent_image: /assets/img/blog/city/city.png
 accent_color: '#1b026e'
 theme_color: '#5225e6'
 ---

 **Procedural generation** provides a solution to the challenges of traditional modeling, which can be time-consuming and lacks the variability needed for large-scale projects.
-This post explores a project developed by Andrew Yi and me for the Advanced Topics in Computer Graphics course at Yale University, where we aimed to create detailed, realistic 3D environments, focusing on urban landscapes and celestial bodies.
+This post explores a project developed by [Andrew Yi](https://andrewyibc.github.io/) and me for the Advanced Topics in Computer Graphics (Spring 2024) course at Yale University, where we aimed to create detailed, realistic 3D environments, focusing on urban landscapes and celestial bodies.

 The project aimed to craft immersive, futuristic scenes by blending expansive cityscapes with otherworldly planets.
 The result is a dynamic environment that looks visually stunning and allows for significant customization and scalability.